dotnet/EntityFramework.Docs/entity-framework/core/saving/cascade-delete.md

 ### Impact on database schema

-The following table shows the result of each `OnDelete` value on the foreign key constraint created by EF Core migrations or <xref:Microsoft.EntityFrameworkCore.Infrastructure.DatabaseFacade.EnsureCreated%2A>.
+The following table shows the result of each `OnDelete` value on the foreign key constraint created by EF Core migrations or <xref:Microsoft.EntityFrameworkCore.Infrastructure.DatabaseFacade.EnsureCreated*>.

 | DeleteBehavior        | Impact on database schema
 |:----------------------|--------------------------